 ARTISTIC ADVISOR for Polyglot Theatre as part of the Artistic Catalyst Group, 2012-2018.

-Additionally she is the CURATOR OF THE AUSTRALIAN EXHIBIT FOR THE PRAGUE QUADRENNIAL OF SPACE AND DESIGN: 2014-2015 & 2018.
+CURATOR OF THE AUSTRALIAN EXHIBIT at THE PRAGUE QUADRENNIAL OF SPACE AND DESIGN: 2015 & 2019.

 Selected Awards and Nominations Include:-